CodeAndCake/HG2TWL/misc/games-as-systems.md

 ![](http://www.molleindustria.org/blog/wp-content/uploads/2013/07/escalation.png)

-> What are the possible way out to escalation as a system trap?
+> What are the possible way out of escalation as a system trap?

 * Defeat of one player
 * De-escalation